Would you like to find an actual business name in seconds, even without brainstorming?

 Portmanteau words are made of two words to create a brand new one.

 Here is an example I’m sure you know:

 The word podcast is made up of iPod and broadcast.

 Portmanteaux is an online tool that allows you to find those words easily, based on 1 or 2 keywords:

-The tool comes up with very weird and long propositions – so you always want to make sure to set the relevance requirement to tight.
+Sometimes, the tool comes up with weird propositions – so you always want to make sure to set the relevance requirement to tight.

-Some new words like potategy sound just plain silly and won’t do (it sounds more like a mashup of strategy and potato to me).
+Some new words like practicetatement sound just plain silly and won’t do.
+But sometimes, you’ll find brandable names, like impactrainer.

 4. Wordoid – Memorable Brand Names for Dummies

 Wordoid works a bit like Portmanteaux, but it only uses one word to do its magic.

 Also, it can check on the spot if a particular idea of his is available as a .com domain.